5 Steps to Manage Your Emotions to Find Inner Peace

-It’s hard to motivate yourself to work out, to eat healthily or to drive your regular commute to work.
+Motivating yourself to work out, eat healthily, or drive your regular commute to work is hard.

-The #1 tool in your happiness toolkit, daily gratitude, will help you manage tough emotions and find inner peace.
+Daily gratitude, the #1 tool in your happiness toolkit, will help you manage tough emotions and find inner peace.

 How often do you say thank you on a day-to-day basis?